arkui-x/docs/en/contribute/how-to-contribute.md

 You must sign the Developer Certificate of Origin (DCO) before you can contribute to the community.

-Obtain the **signing-dco.md** file in [docs/en/contribute](https://gitee.com/openharmony/docs/tree/master/en/contribute), sign it, and send the signed file to [contact@mail.arkui-x.cn](mailto:contact@mail.arkui-x.cn).
+Obtain the [signing-dco.md](signing-dco.md) file, sign it, and send the signed file to [contact@mail.arkui-x.cn](mailto:contact@mail.arkui-x.cn).
 (The online mode for signing the DCO will be provided later.)

 **Code of Conduct**